Sharmila Biswas: Awards

-She was conferred the "Best Choreography Award" from the Ministry of Information and Broadcasting, Govt. of India, for her dance production, Sampurna based on the devdasis of Puri.
-In 1998, Uday Shankar Award for Best Choreography in 1998 from the Department of Information and Broadcasting, Government of West Bengal.
-In 2010, Biswas was conferred the Mahari Awards.
-In 2012, she was awarded the Sangeet Natak Akademi Award, the highest award for performing artists, conferred by the Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.
+Biswas won the "Best Choreography Award" from the Ministry of Information and Broadcasting, Govt. of India, for her dance production, Sampurna based on the devdasis of Puri.
+In 1998, she received the Uday Shankar Award for Best Choreography from the Department of Information and Broadcasting, Government of West Bengal.
+In 2010, Biswas received the Mahari Award.
+In 2012, she was awarded the Sangeet Natak Akademi Award, the highest award for performing artists, from the Sangeet Natak Akademi, India's National Academy for Music, Dance, and Drama.

 Personal life

-Sharmila married Swapan Kumar Biswas in 1987, who is a doctor specialising in health management.
-The couple lives in Kolkata and have a son Shoumik Biswas.
+Sharmila married Swapan Kumar Biswas in 1987.
+They live in Kolkata and have one son.